Stripe-backed bittern: Vocalization

 Sounds have been elaborately described and are sometimes the best way to determine the presence of stripe-backed bitterns, emitting calls through distinct, low-pitched ooks, or through gargling.
 Territorial or warning vocalizations consist of four low-pitched short "huu" or "ook" notes, followed by a second type of vocalization; a faster and higher-pitched "g'u'u'u'a'a" gargle.

-Status
+Conservation Status

-This bittern is considered to be of least concern, due to its wide range, and its large, stable population.
-As per information gathered by the IUCN Red List of threatened species, stripe-backed bitterns do not receive much conservation efforts, nor do they constitute a priority for outreach education programs, as their status is well anchored in the Least concerned section and is not foreseen to switch to a Vulnerable status anytime soon.
+This bittern is considered to be of least concern due to its wide range and its large, stable population.
+Stripe-backed bitterns do not receive much conservation efforts, nor do they constitute a priority for outreach education programs.